 poured out the end of the box leaving the gold behind.
 Sometimes placer miners would work

 together because this made the job easier.
 It was not an easy

-job.
+job, no matter how you look at it.
 Miners stood in cold, deep

 water for hours and hours and the work was really hard.